Skip to navigation Skip to content

 We recommend considering where you’ll be visiting on excursions too.
 Religious sites may require you to wear tops that cover the shoulders and skirts or trousers that fall below the knee.

 To summarise, the most important things to consider when packing for a river cruise are the time of year you’ll be travelling and where you’ll be exploring.
-Discover our full collection of 2024 river cruises and 2025 river cruises, and begin planning where you’ll be sailing with us…
+Discover our full collection of 2025 river cruises, and begin planning where you’ll be sailing with us…

 The opinions expressed are those of the author and are not held by Saga unless specifically stated.